 It is not known if OPDIVO is safe and effective in children younger than 18 years of age.

-Get medical help immediately if you develop any of these symptoms or they get worse.
+Get medical help immediately if you develop any of these signs or symptoms or they get worse.
 It may keep these problems from becoming more serious.
-Your healthcare team will check you for side effects during treatment with OPDIVO, and may treat you with corticosteroid or hormone replacement medicines.
-If you have a serious side effect, your healthcare team may need to delay or completely stop your treatment.
+Your healthcare team will check you for these problems during treatment and may treat you with corticosteroid or hormone replacement medicines.
+If you have severe side effects, your healthcare team may also need to delay or completely stop your treatment.

-Lung problems (pneumonitis) – Things to look out for may include:
+Lung problems — Things to look out for may include:

 - new or worsening cough